auth0/docs/articles/logs/streams/azure-event-grid.md

 2. Set up an event source (in this case, this is Auth0).
 3. Set up an event handler, which is the app or service where the event will be sent.

-To learn more, see [Microsoft's Azure Event Grid Concepts](https://docs.microsoft.com/en-us/azure/event-grid/concepts).
+To learn more, see [Microsoft's Concepts in Azure Event Grid](https://docs.microsoft.com/en-us/azure/event-grid/concepts).

 ### Enable Event Grid resource provider